bdpennington/BrianPennington.dev/docs/index.md

       When others do well, I do well.
 I love learning and teaching others the fruits of that labor.
       <br><br>
       I feel that creating institutionalized knowledge is one of the most effective ways to build great teams.
-  - title: A Dog Will Hunt
+  - title: Explore & Experiment
     details: |
       If I'm interested in something, I am deeply driven to understand that something.
       <br><br>